jglovier/poetry/2022-06-23-it-started-out-with-love.md

 # It Started Out With Love

 As it so often does, it started out with love.
-A spark, an idea, a creative and generative force.
+A spark, an idea, a generative force.
-A way where there is no way.
+A way where there appeared no way.
-In the midst of death and decay, new life springing forth.
+In the midst of what's dying and ending,
+new life springing forth.

-The waves of life come crashing in and out like the tide.
+When the waves of life come crashing
+in and out just like the tide
-Sometimes it's too much.
+sometimes it's all too much!
-Like drowning or spinning or being taken for a ride.
+...like drowning or spinning
+or being taken on an ininvited ride.

 But then other times the ride is fun!
 Like surfing, or skating,